 A cultural institution devoted to promoting and conserving personal collections is called The Sorted Library.

-By scheduling tours and managing a non-circulating reading area that is arranged in tiny collections made by their members, Sorted library promotes interaction with private libraries.
-The act of categorizing the library into collections provides an alternate method for exploring and learning about books in a constrained area, such as a private library.
+By scheduling tours and managing a non-circulating reading area that is arranged in tiny collections made by their members, Sorted Library promotes interaction with private libraries.
+Categorizing the library into collections provides an alternate method for exploring and learning about books in a constrained area, such as a private library.

-It has operated a demonstration site in New York for the past five years where anyone can test out this organizing strategy.
-However, they have recently purchased a location and are now developing their complete library, which will be headquartered in Norfolk, Connecticut, thus this space is currently closed.
+It has operated a demonstration site in New York for five years where anyone can test this organizing strategy.
+However, they have recently purchased a location and are now developing their complete library, which will be headquartered in Norfolk, Connecticut.
+Thus, this space is currently closed.
 The library will be open to guests when it opens.

 Spend a quiet and peaceful time being mesmerized by the huge and rare collections of the Sorted Library.